ahn/vaadin-oauthpopup/README.md

 ```

 If you like to use some component other than button to open the popup window,
-you can extend any component with a `OAuthPopupOpener`.
+you can extend any component with an `OAuthPopupOpener`.

 ## Roadmap